Loading please wait

 Try an activity or get started for free

-In this worksheet, students identify how to change sentences into a passive structure.
+In this worksheet, students will practise changing sentences into a passive structure.

 Key stage: KS 2